awsdocs/amazon-appstream2-developer-guide/doc_source/appstream2-port-requirements-appstream2.md

 Limit the inbound range on the management network interface to 198\.19\.0\.0/16\.

 Under normal circumstances, AppStream 2\.0 correctly configures these ports for your streaming instances\.
 If any security or firewall software is installed on a streaming instance that blocks any of these ports, the streaming instance may not function correctly or may be unreachable\.

+**Note**
+AppStream 2\.0 relies on the DNS servers within your VPC to return a non\-existent domain \(NXDOMAIN\) response for local domain names that don’t exist\.
+This enables the AppStream 2\.0\-managed network interface to communicate with the management servers\.
+When you create a directory with Simple AD, AWS Directory Service creates two domain controllers that also function as DNS servers on your behalf\.
+Because the domain controllers don't provide the NXDOMAIN response, they can't be used with AppStream 2\.0\.

 ## Customer Network Interface Ports<a name="primary_ports"></a>
 + For internet connectivity, the following ports must be open to all destinations\.
 If you are using a modified or custom security group, you need to add the required rules manually\.
 For more information, see [Security Group Rules](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SecurityGroupRules) in the *Amazon VPC User Guide*\.